Exceptional Children's Services

 Exceptional Children's Services is dedicated to providing a Free Appropriate Public Education (FAPE) that will meet the diverse needs of our students' with disabilities.
 We strive to ensure that all students are provided a quality education through specially designed instruction that will allow them to meet their unique needs and prepare them for further education, employment, and independent living.
 Moore County School's Exceptional Children's Department provides a full range of support and services to students with a broad spectrum of abilities and disabilities.
 Our staff is diligent in ensuring that students are served in the appropriate least restrictive environment (LRE) to promote their cognitive, physical, social/emotional, and vocational development.

-Rebecca Benton has served as the director of Moore County Schools’ Exceptional Children’s (EC) Services since 2012.
+Kim Bullard was appointed as the Director of Moore County Schools’ Exceptional Children’s (EC) Services in 2019.
 In that capacity, she works with administrators, EC teachers and families to provide services to students with disabilities in Moore County.
-She also oversees the district’s initiative for North Carolina State Improvement Project grants to provide professional development for teachers in the areas of math and reading foundations for struggling learners.
+She also oversees the district’s initiative for North Carolina State Improvement Project grants to provide professional development for teachers in the areas of Math and Reading foundations for struggling learners.

 IDEA Grant Notice